Graham warns Trump arrest would ‘blow up our country’

 Sen. Lindsey Graham (R-S.C.), the ranking member on the Senate Judiciary Committee, is warning that Manhattan District Attorney Alvin Bragg (D) arresting former President Trump would “blow up our country.”

-Graham said Bragg is under political pressure to prosecute Trump over the allegation, which surfaced publicly in 2018, because his predecessor has come under criticism from former prosecutor Mark Pomerantz, who oversaw the district attorney’s earlier investigation of Trump.
+Graham said Bragg is under political pressure to prosecute Trump over the allegation, which surfaced publicly in 2018, because his predecessor has come under criticism from former prosecutor Mark Pomerantz, who oversaw the district attorney office’s earlier investigation of Trump.

 “There was an intervening cause other than Trump running,” Graham said, explaining why he thinks Bragg is now poised to bring charges against Trump.

 Graham also slammed Bragg as a “George Soros-backed prosecutor.”
-Color of Change PAC, which Soros — a frequent GOP foil — funded, backed the district attorney’s 2021 election.
+Color of Change PAC, which received a large donation from Soros — a frequent GOP foil — backed the district attorney’s 2021 campaign.

-“Donald Trump will be the only person in the history of New York prosecuted under this theory,” he said.
+“Donald Trump will be the only person in the history of New York prosecuted under this theory,” he added.

 Trump predicted over the weekend that he would be arrested on Tuesday and called on his supporters to “protest” and “take our nation back.”